Krysasp/ViroClust/README.md

 **Auto-align sequences and generate consensus based on cluster files**

 ViroClust is a comprehensive bioinformatics pipeline for viral sequence analysis.
-It automatically aligns sequences based on cluster definitions (e.g., from CD-HIT) and generates high-quality consensus sequences with IUPAC ambiguity codes, gap filtering, and quality scoring.
+It automatically aligns sequences based on cluster definitions (e.g., from CD-HIT) and generates high-quality consensus sequences accepting IUPAC ambiguity codes, gap filtering, and quality scoring.

 ## Features